Two letters can seem so innocent, don’t you think? However, saying "no" can be so difficult.

 One thing is for sure, the more you say “no” the easier it will become.

 Now it’s your turn: What have you been wanting to say “no” to this week?
-Please share your thoughts on my Facebook post.
+Please share your thoughts in the comments below.

 Embracing the “no” with you,